All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide has been studied for up to 2 years in clinical trials, and the safety profile has been consistent.
 Longer-term data is still being collected through ongoing post-marketing studies.
 The most common side effects (GI symptoms) tend to improve over time rather than worsen.

-What if Zepbound does not work for me?
+What if Zepbound doesn't work for me?

 While Zepbound produces meaningful weight loss in the vast majority of patients, individual responses vary.
-If you have not lost at least 5% of your body weight after 12 weeks at the maintenance dose, your provider should reassess.
+If you haven't lost at least 5% of your body weight after 12 weeks at the maintenance dose, your provider should reassess.
 Alternative medications, combination approaches, or surgical options may be discussed. weight loss medication alternatives

 Take the First Step